Safe Ways to Invest if You’re Terrified of Risk

 Do Safe Investments Actually Exist?

-If you have cash you won’t need for a while, investing in a CD, or certificate of deposit, is a good way to earn more interest than you’d get with a regular bank account.
+If you have cash you won’t need for a while, investing in a CD, or certificate of deposit, is a good way to earn more interest than you’d get with a regular savings account.

 You get a fixed interest rate as long as you don’t withdraw your money before the maturity date.
 Typically, the longer the duration, the higher the interest rate.